dehora/nakadi-java/README.md

   .build();
 ```

-This will cause the client to install any certificates it finds in the
+This will cause the client to install any certificates it finds.
+There are three
+loading options

+- A path beginning with `"file:///"` will load from the supplied directory any
-supplied directory; files with `*.crt` and `*.pem` extensions are loaded.
-The
+files with `*.crt` and `*.pem` extensions

+- A path beginning with `"classpath:"` and ending with `*.crt` or `*.pem` will
+load that resource item from the classpath.

-path must begin with `"file:///"` or `"classpath:"` to indicate whether the
+- A path beginning with `"classpath:"` will load from the supplied classpath
-certs are loaded from a file directory or  the classpath.
-If no
+directory any files with `*.crt` and `*.pem` extensions.

+The classpath option targeting a directory is for local development and not meant
+for production/deployed situations.
+If you must use the classpath for deployed apps,
+use the cert resource option as that will allow the classpath resolver to work more
+ generally.

-`certificatePath` is supplied, the system defaults are used.
+If no `certificatePath` is supplied, the system defaults are used.
+This is the
+strongly recommended option for deployments.

 #### Metric Collector